 Any fracture can lower your quality of life, but nothing compares to the misery of a spinal cord injury.
 This is because the impact of SCIs extends far beyond immediate medical expenses.
 For instance, some ongoing treatments and therapies cost an arm and a leg.

 Ryan T. Hughes Law aims to get you ideal compensation for medical bills, emotional and physical trauma, lost wages, and long-term rehabilitation.
-Our team consists of spinal cord injury lawyers with a proven track record of several years.
+Our team comprises spinal cord injury lawyers with several years of proven track records.

 Over the years, we have dealt with the most challenging opponents and won compensations worth millions of dollars.
 Having us by your side means there's little to no chance of failure because we thoroughly study each case before dedicating resources to it.

-Moreover, our next-level expertise, combined with our unwavering commitment to getting the best coverage for victims, means you can confidently hire us.
+Moreover, our next-level expertise and unwavering commitment to getting the best coverage for victims means you can confidently hire us.
 Let's start today with a free, no-obligation consultation.

 Some Causes of Acute Spinal Cord Injury

 A spinal cord injury could turn your entire life upside down.
 It paralyzes your body and wreaks havoc on your mental health, making your lifestyle inactive.

 But why does it happen?
 What are some of the causes that lead to this severe damage?